wp-plugins/accessible-video-library/readme.txt

 = Translations =

 Available languages (in order of completeness):
-None yet!
+German, French

 Visit the [Accessible Video Library translations site](http://translate.joedolson.com/projects/accessible-video-library) to check the progress of a translation.

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

-<a href="http://www.joedolson.com/articles/translator-credits/">Translator Credits</a>
+<a href="http://www.joedolson.com/translator-credits/">Translator Credits</a>

 == Installation ==